prashannaLeo/NPL_Ticket_Notifier/GITHUB_ACTIONS_SETUP.md

 git push origin main
 ```

-That's it! ✅ The notifier will now run every 5 minutes.
+That's it! ✅ The notifier will now run **every 1 minute** automatically.

 ## 📊 Monitoring